 With the parklands wet in the rainy season.

 Many laterite crusts are fossil, i.e. they were formed during the Pleistocene, the geological period characterized by several glaciation phases.
-These glaciations affected the Saharan desert zone (ZB III), not quite parallel in time, as pluvial periods with ± heavy rain, whereas in the tropical zone (ZB II), as recent pollen-analytical studies prove, they were dry periods until ZB I, which led to the formation of laterite crusts and relict savannas still present today, even in the midst of evergreen rainforests.
+These glaciations affected the Saharan desert zone (ZB III), not quite parallel in time, as pluvial periods with ± heavy rain, whereas in the tropical zone (ZB II), as recent pollen-analytical studies prove, they were dry periods extending into ZB I, which led to the formation of laterite crusts and relict savannahs still present today, even in the midst of evergreen rainforests.